rajdeepdev98/CodeforcesBot/README.md

 * cf_parser.py:This parses the contests and download the separate test cases into a folder in your current directory
-* mytemp.cpp: My basic template file which is copied to every problem directory's soslution file
+* mytemp.cpp: My basic template file which is copied to every problem directory's solution file

 * runfile.bat: Batch file to compile the solution file